Rethinking plastic packaging – towards a circular economy

 New business models and innovations, using circular economy principles, are transforming traditional take-make-dispose thinking with incredible speed.

-This is just one example, but many more innovations are needed if we are to move towards a more circular economy – and in doing so, unlock the economic prize for business.
+This chapter contains just some examples of the actions we’re taking, but many more innovations are needed if we are to move towards a more circular economy.